 Kids today are so much less physically active than previous generations.
 Here are some tips on how to get your kids off the couch and get them outside instead!

-Now that we’re in the heart of winter, it gets harder to spend time outdoors with our kids.
-For children, spending active time playing outside is important not only to help them grow physically but also socially, emotionally, and intellectually.
 And yet, once winter rolls around, the days get shorter and our schedules begin to overflow with school, homework and after school activities.
 It’s easy for physical activity to fall by the wayside.
 Add to that our modern day dependence on technology.
-With children spending more and more time on their cell phones and computers, it makes me want to go back to when we used to play outside for hours after school until our moms called us in for dinner!

 Here are some eye opening statistics from the American Academy of Pediatrics website: